cmsgears/module-forms/README.md

 Project 	- CMSGears (http://www.cmsgears.org)

 Module  	- Forms

 License 	- GPLv3 (http://www.gnu.org/licenses/gpl-3.0.html)

 Description - The dynamic forms module for CMSGears.
 It can be used by the projects which require dynamic forms feature.
+It needs Core Module from CMSGears.

 Highlighted Features
 =========================================